aaditya-wangikar/AI-Powered-HR-assistant/README.md

 This script creates a Retrieval-Augmented Generation (RAG) chatbot that answers questions about the Nestlé HR Policy PDF.

 1. Reads OpenAI API key from a text file.
 Note: Create a text file API_KEY.txt and copy your openai api key
-2. Loads the Nestle HR PDF.3
+2. Loads the Nestle HR PDF.
 3. Cleans and chunks the text for embedding.
 4. Builds a vector database (Chroma) for semantic search.
 5. Uses OpenAI embeddings to encode text.